Venryx/webpack-string-replacer/README.md

 ### Options

+If you prefer viewing the raw TypeScript typings, you can open the "Source/Options.ts" file, or the "Dist/*.d.ts" files.

 #### `logFileMatches` - bool

 > If true, files matches by rules will have their paths logged for inspection.